-As is the case of students who pursue degrees within traditional departments, it is possible for those with Individualized Interdepartmental majors to receive their degrees with honors.
-To be awarded a degree with honors is the College’s way of acknowledging the achievements of truly outstanding students in each year’s graduating class.
+Individualized interdepartmental programs offers a research honors program.
+To be awarded a degree with research honors is the College’s way of acknowledging the achievements of truly outstanding students in each year’s graduating class.

 Criteria for Honors